2025 winners announced

 Sponsored by Nikon Australia

-Photographs capturing the natural behaviours of Australian birds, such as feeding, courting, playing, fighting, preening and socialising.
+Photographs capturing the natural behaviours of Australian birds.

 Bird Portrait